yapshinn/moe-kuochuansec/_cca/Uniformed Groups/NPCC.md

 <img src="/images/The%20Kuo%20Chuan%20Experience/CCA/NPCC/npcc2.jpg" style="width:40%;margin-right:15px;" align="left">

+</p><p style="text-align: justify;font-size:16px;">
 The National Police Cadet Corp trains its cadets to be strong both physically and mentally.
-The Corp's core mission is to&nbsp;**"develop our cadets into caring and responsible citizens"**&nbsp;and its vision is to&nbsp;**"mould the builders of a safe and secure home"**.
+KCPSS NPCC’s core mission is to<b> “develop our cadets into caring and responsible citizens” </b>and its vision is to <b>“mould the builders of a safe and secure home” </b>.
 It is a co-curricular activity that emphasizes discipline, unity and taking initiative.
-It also provides cadets with opportunities for leadership training and character building.
+It also provides cadets with opportunities for leadership training and character building.</p>

 <br>